Loading…

 What does the gift letter need to include?

-The gift letter is the document that proves the money is a gift, not a loan -- and FHA is specific about what it must contain.
+An FHA gift letter must name the donor, state the exact amount, identify the property, describe the donor's relationship to you, and say in writing that no repayment is expected — signed and dated.
+It is the document that proves the money is a gift rather than a loan, and FHA is specific about what it contains.
 It's short, but every piece has to be there or underwriting will send it back.
 Your loan officer usually provides a ready-made template so nothing gets missed.

 A compliant FHA gift letter includes all of the following: